mylittlepython/shesharpgit/tutorial.md

 creates .git directory that represents a Git repository skeleton

 let's assume we create our src files and readme, etc.
+"add this content to the next commit" cmd
 -> git add <file>
 example: assume we have numerous python files: git add *.py -> git commit -m 'this is our commit'